5 Coding Interview Books to prepare for Programming Job interviews in 2022

 In this article, I am going to share a couple of good books to prepare coding, software design, and data structure algorithm questions, which are essential for any coding interviews.

-The database and SQL based questions, the operating systems, and UNIX related questions, some of the software design and object-oriented design pattern questions, and much more, but coding based questions form the core of programming interviews.
+The database and SQL-based questions, the operating systems, and UNIX-related questions, some of the software design and object-oriented design pattern questions, and much more, but coding-based questions form the core of programming interviews.

 This article solely contains books for coding interviews, but if you are interested in finding good books on other topics, like concurrent programming or Java and other topics, then just look at those links and some more I have shared at the end of this article.

-5 Best Books for Programming or Coding Interviews
+5 Best Books for Programming or Coding Interviews in 2022

 This is the second article in the series of must-read books for preparing programming job interviews.
 In the first article, I have shared books, especially for Java interviews, but after receiving lots of good feedback and request about general programming interview books, I decided to write this article.